MechanicalDragon0687/BAX/docs/anim.md

 ### Animation special flags:

-  - bit0 set -> stereoscopic animation
+  - none so far

 ### Tricks:

-Since both screens have the same height (240px), they can be treated as a single, contiguous 720px width screen,  this allows dual-screen animations within a single video stream.
+Since both screens have the same height (240px), they can be treated as a single, contiguous 720px width screen.
+This allows dual-screen animations to be contained within a single video frame stream.

   - If both screens are to be used, the row offset should be set to 0 and the width to 720.